The 12 Phases™ Perspective on Damasio

 The discovery of the twelve phases can dispel common misunderstandings about personal failure because, in the sequence, your history shows that the "downs" often build the structure for the "ups" to occur in your life.

-Being moved (motivation) toward what is important only to your (autonomous) heart's satisfaction is a natural system, and that is the puzzle we are working in this blog.
+Being moved (motivation) toward what is important only to your (autonomous) heart's satisfaction is a natural occurrence.

 Referenced in this blog: